almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 Additionally, we'll need to secure traffic in transit between our Ruby on Rails application hosted in Heroku and our database hosted in Azure.
 For this, we'll use a Site-to-Site VPN.
 Heroku offers this very capability with [Shield Space VPN Connections](https://devcenter.heroku.com/articles/private-space-vpn-connection).

+Finally, we'll need to still utilize the Site-to-Site VPN for egress traffic from Heroku through in order to only expose one public business IP address.

 <figure>
     <a href="/assets/images/paas-showdown-heroku.png"><img src="/assets/images/paas-showdown-heroku.png"></a>
 </figure>

 ## Pros
 - Managed infrastructure offers simplicity
-- Developers can focus on writing great code
+- Developers can focus on writing code

 ## Cons
 - Limited control over security due to shared and hidden infrastructure, but Heroku Shield is offered for high compliance applications.
+- Complicated network routing with additional hops and points of failure
 - Site-to-Site VPN creates additional attack vector for malicious actors
 - Site-to-Site VPN introduces additional latency and will degrade performance